jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 #### Topics & Keywords

-A topic consists of multiple keywords.
-For your search profile you can create multiple topics with multiple keywords.
-MediaMind will semantically match articles to your profile based on the topcis defined by the keywords.
+Each search profile consists of one or more topics, and each topic contains multiple keywords.
+MediaMind uses these keywords to match news articles based on their meaning and context, not just exact word matches.

 #### Subscriptions